ZacDSmith/Discord-bot/README.md

 COMMANDS ARE NOT CASE SENSITIVE

 Make sure to set up a .env file with the Token(Discord) and api key(Chatgpt).
-Check example.env for setup
+Check example.env for setup Pytube breaks sometimes, be very aware of that if you decide to use this.
+Youtube updates the Regex all the time

 docs / download links: